If you’re looking for what to eat with methi thepla, you’ve come to the right place.

 20. Methi Thepla with Migas

 Methi thepla has more texture than your average tortilla, so it’s perfect for saucy dishes such as migas (with eggs), chilaquiles (with salsa), or huevos rancheros (with beans).

 If you’d like a lighter dish, try mixing it with scrambled eggs and cheese for an alternative take on migas.

 If you’re looking for something more substantial than a dip, curry is always an excellent choice!

-Try making a curry with paneer (an Indian cheese), vegetables such as bell peppers, carrots, potatoes, and broccoli, some tomato sauce and/or coconut milk for richness (depending on how thick you want it), spices like turmeric, cumin, coriander, salt, pepper and maybe some chili flakes if you like things spicy!
+Try making a curry with paneer (See Also: 12 Paneer Recipes without Tomato), vegetables such as bell peppers, carrots, potatoes, and broccoli, some tomato sauce and/or coconut milk for richness (depending on how thick you want it), spices like turmeric, cumin, coriander, salt, pepper and maybe some chili flakes if you like things spicy!

 Also, keep in mind that curries pair well with rice or naan bread as well.

 What to Eat with Methi Thepla (21 Easy Options)